 Having difficulty choosing between Big Cartel and Shopify?
 Look no further, I have got your back.

-In this post, I am going to do a side-by-side comparison between Big Cartel and Shopify.
-I have included a detailed analysis of different aspects that will help you decide which one to go with.
+In this post, I will make a side-by-side comparison between Big Cartel and Shopify.
+I have included a detailed analysis of different aspects that will help you decide which one to choose.

 Without further ado, let’s dig deeper into the post.